Shan15/Shan15/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my own Browser and on my Website
-- 🌱 I’m currently learning ReactJS, C#, Java and Kotlin
+- 🌱 I’m currently learning ReactJS, C#, Java and NextJS
-- 🤔 I’m looking for help with ReactJS

 ---
 ### Used Programminglanguages / Codinglanguages: